nobody-g/AMA-net/INSTALL.md

 # Installing DensePose

-The DensePose-RCNN system is implemented within the [`detectron`](https://github.com/facebookresearch/Detectron) framework.
+The AMA-net is implemented within the [`detectron`](https://github.com/facebookresearch/Detectron) framework and [`DensePose`](https://github.com/facebookresearch/Densepose).
 This document is based on the Detectron installation instructions, for troubleshooting please refer to the [`detectron installation document`](https://github.com/facebookresearch/Detectron/blob/master/INSTALL.md).

 **Requirements:**